skarlet-witcher/student-record-system/svc-student/README.md

-# srs
+# sturecsys

-This application was generated using JHipster 5.7.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.7.2](https://www.jhipster.tech/documentation-archive/v5.7.2).
+This application was generated using JHipster 5.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.0](https://www.jhipster.tech/documentation-archive/v5.8.0).

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.